 Bookings cannot be accepted for Unaccompanied Minors when the itinerary includes a connection to or from another airline in the USA, including codeshare flights and flights on oneworld partners.
 Other airlines also have limitations.
 Please check with the carrier operating the flight.

 Children travelling alone must be capable of self-administering their medication in order to travel alone.
 Qantas staff are not generally authorised to administer medication.

-For any children with medical needs, you will need to ensure the following:
+For children who travel with medication, you will need to ensure the following:

-- Advise Qantas of any food allergies or any special dietary requirements.
+- Advise Qantas of any allergies or any special requirements, and

-- Organise a letter from the child's doctor if your child needs to carry medication in the cabin, which may include carrying an Adrenalin Auto Injector.
-The letter from the child's doctor must be dated within two years of the date of travel and must be written in English.
-It must confirm that the child is capable of identifying the need for the medication and self-administering it.
+- Organise a letter from the child's doctor if your child needs to carry medication, which may include carrying an Adrenalin Auto Injector and Ventolin inhalers.
+The letter from the child's doctor must:

-If your child becomes ill during travel and alternative arrangements need to be made, the Parent / Guardian / Responsible Adult identified in the Qantas Unaccompanied Minor Travel Documentation (further details below) is solely responsible for making such arrangements.
+If your child becomes ill during travel and alternative arrangements need to be made, the Parent / Guardian / Responsible Adult identified in the Qantas Unaccompanied Minor Travel Documentation is solely responsible for making such arrangements.